serenity-is/docs/tutorials/movies/00-introduction.md

   <source src="img/00-introduction.mp4" type="video/mp4">
 </video>

-To initiate a new project, launch Visual Studio and click on "Create a New Project" from the welcome screen.
+To start a new project, launch Visual Studio and click "Create a New Project" on the welcome screen.

-If you are already in the Integrated Development Environment (IDE) and not on the welcome screen, close the current solution by selecting "File -> Close Solution," then choose "File -> New Project."
+If you are already in the Integrated Development Environment (IDE) and not on the welcome screen, close the current solution by selecting "File -> Close Solution," then select "File -> New Project."

 In the "Create a New Project" dialog, type "Serene" into the search input: